Our Latest Articles

 Renewing the Empire: A Family Firm's Succession and Refit Journey Next-gen leaders often have a clearer view of how the family business must change.
 The challenge is to preserve the culture and values while making change happen.

-Academy of Management Honors FamilyBusiness.org Editor Kimberly Eddleston The award recognizes her role in launching and growing the world's leading website for supporting and educating family businesses.As trillions in family-owned companies shift to next-generation leaders, one critical asset is being ignored: the brand.
-Here’s why brand value—often nearly 20% of enterprise worth—erodes during succession and how families can protect it.
+Academy of Management Honors FamilyBusiness.org Editor Kimberly Eddleston The award recognizes her role in launching and growing the world's leading website for supporting and educating family businesses.Research still can’t clearly explain when they deliver real value.
+A review shows what we know, what we don’t, and how families can close the needs-to-services gap.
 Read more...

 Editorial offices located at St Thomas University